juliekhov/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+A: The personalDice function returns an anonymous function and is only invoked when the variable dansRoll or
+   zoesRoll is invoked as in the last two lines of the code; this context of whether or not to invoke the
+   function in the return is an example of closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+A: When dansRoll is called, the returned function will keep the parameter name as "Dan" but the random number
+   will (in most cases) be different since it is pseudo-random.

 c.
 What is the lexical scope of `newRoll`?

+A: This is the scope of the function value being assigned to newRoll; this is the Math.floor function (or method).

 ### Task 3 - Stretch Goals